sauvc/rulebook/rulebook.md

 ## Others

-- The legitimacy of any actions not provided in this rulebook will be subject to discretion of the judges.
+- The legitimacy of any actions not provided in this rulebook will be subject to discretion of the <span class="role">Judges</span>.
 - The dimensions, weights, etc. of the field, facilities and equipments stated in this rulebook have a margin of error of ±5% unless otherwise stated.
 However the dimensions and weights of the AUVs as stated in the rule book are the maximum and cannot be deviated.
-- The judges may demand additional explanations on safety issues when the safety of a vehicle is deemed to be in question.
+- The <span class="role">Judges</span> may demand additional explanations on safety issues when the safety of a vehicle is deemed to be in question.